 Recovery after revision rhinoplasty is generally similar to the recovery after primary rhinoplasty.

 Rhinoplasty surgery typically takes approximately 3hrs, although will vary depending upon the extent of surgery required.
 Revision rhinoplasty will take slightly longer, particularly if cartilage harvest (e.g. rib) is required.
-Most patients do not experience much pain after primary or revision rhinoplasty.
+Most patients do not experience significant pain after primary or revision rhinoplasty.

 When you wake up you will have a nasal splint over the nose.
 This is secured in place with surgical tape.
 If a septoplasty (to correct a deviated septum) procedure has also been performed, you will also have soft thin silicone splints inside the nose.
 A small nasal bolster (gauze pad) will also be placed under the nose to collect the usual nasal ooze that occurs over the first few days.
 Patients are routinely kept in hospital overnight and are typically feel well enough to go home the next morning.